King, who was assassinated on April 4, 1968, at the young age of 39, would have turned 94 on Jan. 15, 2024.

 Each year on MLK Day, there are events held throughout metro Detroit cities and museums.
 Below you’ll find some of the events in the area.

-The 20th Annual Detroit MLK Day rally and commemorates Dr. Martin Luther King Jr. here in downtown Detroit.
-The event is Monday, January 16th 2023 from noon to 3pm and begins at St Matthew’s & St Joseph’s Episcopal Church.
+The 21st Annual Detroit MLK Day rally and commemorates Dr. Martin Luther King Jr. here in downtown Detroit.
+The event is Monday, January 15th 2023 at noon and begins at St. Matthew's & St. Joseph's Episcopal Church.

 Don't miss this incredible annual event, commemorating the life of Reverend Dr. Martin Luther King Jr. hosted by the Charles H. Wright Museum of African American History and presented in partnership with Citizens Bank.

 The Western Michigan University-Cooley Law School is hosting a community conversation for MLK Remembrance on Tuesday, Jan.
-17 with guest speaker, Dr. Joseph Silver Sr, who will speak on maintaining The vision of freedom, justice, and equality.
+16 with guest speaker, Dr. Joseph Silver Sr, who will speak on maintaining The vision of freedom, justice, and equality.